6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Chipped Tooth Owens Cross Roads, AL

-A chipped tooth is a common dental concern we treat.
-It happens during accidents and sports every day.
-It is not necessarily a dental emergency unless you are in a great deal of pain and the inner layers are exposed.
-However, we do recommend contacting your local Owens Cross Roads, AL dentist as soon as possible for treatment.
 Your dentist will need to repair your chipped or broken tooth.
 If you do not seek treatment, your tooth is susceptible to further damage and infection.
 Bacteria can enter the inside of the tooth and cause a painful infection.
 Or a small chip can weaken a tooth and leave it vulnerable to more severe damage.

-Dr. Elizabeth Duling is an Owens Cross Roads, AL dentist that provides many treatment options for chipped teeth.
+Dr. Elizabeth Duling is an Owens Cross Roads, AL dentist who provides many treatment options for chipped teeth.
 She will examine your tooth to determine the extent of the damage and then suggest the proper treatment.

 Treatment for a Chipped Tooth in Owens Cross Roads, AL